ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 }
 ```

-Now, if you execute `bal run` inside `query_expressions`, you will get an output similar to below.
+Now, if you execute `bal run` from inside the `query_expressions`, you will get an output similar to below.

 ```bash
 Compiling source